MicrosoftDocs/VBA-Docs/api/Publisher.ParagraphFormat.SpaceBefore.md

 api_name:
 - Publisher.ParagraphFormat.SpaceBefore
 ms.assetid: ed19a927-67e4-a1b3-06f8-1035c4b0815a
-ms.date: 06/08/2017
+ms.date: 06/12/2019
 localization_priority: Normal
 ---

 # ParagraphFormat.SpaceBefore property (Publisher)

-Returns or sets a  **Variant** that represents the amount of spacing (in points) before one or more paragraphs.
+Returns or sets a **Variant** that represents the amount of spacing (in [points](../language/glossary/vbe-glossary.md#point)) before one or more paragraphs.
 Read/write.

 ## Syntax